qiMuzenSeiga/qiMuzenSeiga/README.md

 This isn't really important, but if you're curious, you can try a translation tool to check it out.

+- _About Language_

+My English isn't perfect, so I often use translation tools.
+Thanks for bearing with me!

 **最后 / Finally**